Advertiser Disclosure

 Pros:

-• Bonuses are offered with each cruise ranging from discounts, shipboard credit, or discounts on shore excursions.
+• Bonuses are offered with each cruise, ranging from shipboard credit to discounts on shore excursions.

 Cons:

-• The bonuses offered are often from the cruise line and not exclusive to CruiseDirect, so you can get them regardless of where you book.
+• The bonuses offered are often from the cruise line and not exclusive to CruiseDirect, so you could get them regardless of where you book.

-• The site is a bit cluttered and can be hard to navigate.
+• The site is cluttered and can be hard to navigate.

-Priceline often offers deals above and beyond what’s being offered through the cruise line.
-At the time of writing, a few different deals offered perks like $1,000 in onboard credit or 30% off every guest.
+Priceline often offers deals above and beyond those offered by the cruise line.
+At the time of writing, a few deals offered perks such as onboard credit or free third or fourth guests.

-Plus, Priceline offers a 110% best price guarantee — if you find a lower, publicly available price for the exact same cruise within 48 hours of booking, you’ll be refunded 110% of the price difference.
+Plus, Priceline offers a 110% best price guarantee.
+If you find a lower, publicly available price for the exact same cruise within 48 hours of booking, you’re refunded 110% of the price difference.

 Pros and Cons of Priceline